bors-ng/bors-ng/README.md

 # How to set up your own real instance

-## Step 1: set up a GitHub integration
+## Step 1: Register a new GitHub App

-The first step is to [create a GitHub integration] on the GitHub web site.
+The first step is to [register a new Github App] on the GitHub web site.

-[create a GitHub integration]: https://github.com/settings/integrations
+[Register a new GitHub App]: https://github.com/settings/apps

-### Integration settings
+### App settings

 The *name*, *description*, and *homepage URL* are irrelevant, though I suggest pointing the homepage at the dashboard page.